-Membership in ERS' regular employee or CPO/CO class begins on the first day a person is employed or holds office.
-Employees receive a full month's retirement credit when a retirement contribution is deducted from a paycheck and deposited into ERS.
-However, service credit toward an employee's eligibility for retirement may be established in other ways.
-If eligible, these may be:
+Membership in ERS's regular employee or CPO/CO class begins on the first day a person is employed or holds office.
+599 Employees receive a full month's retirement credit when a retirement contribution is deducted from a paycheck and deposited into ERS.
+However, service credit for retirement may be established in other ways.
+If the employee is eligible, these may be: